- Ruth 1:1-18

 A leader in the “scriptural reasoning ” movement, Robert Gibbs, has made this useful distinction: “Revelation is not information about God, but a shock that requires me to interpret the sign that the shock is.”
 (Reasoning after Revelation, p.49)

 The commandment to love God and to love neighbor is not “information,” it is “revelation.”
 And, as “revelation,” it never looses it shock-value.
 It disrupts all other religious– or any other, for that matter– expectations.
-It is “tradition” that conveys, never contains, something that is “living,” Hence, those in Mark’s gosepl who intend to entrap Jesus because they regard themselves as the guardians of tradition will inevitably misjudge the message and person of Jesus.
+It is “tradition” that conveys, never contains, something that is “living,” Hence, those in Mark’s gospel who intend to entrap Jesus because they regard themselves as the guardians of tradition will inevitably misjudge the message and person of Jesus.
 And an anonymous “Scribe” can come close to “God’s reign” on his own and discover a fellow traveler in Jesus.
 That the commandment to love God and others is given by the One who is literally defined as “love” and embodied in the anointed One who taught by word and example, which were sometimes quite shocking, even silencing his critics, only increases the shock waves.
 If we follow these shock waves to their source, we discover we are close to “God’s reign.”

 And then there is Ruth.
 She comes closer to God and God’s ways through her deep love for her mother-in-law.
 She leaves behind her own family and her own religion and traditions not for complex theological reasons, but out of the affection for someone who loved her first.
-Or remember the unnamed Scribe in Mark’s story.
+Or, remember the unnamed Scribe in Mark’s story.
 A short, honest conversation with Jesus reveals to the man that he is not far from God’s reign.
 The “shock” of revelation scrambles unexamined assumptions; the tender love of another can draw us out of the comfort of the past into a new future, out of a tried and true path to a new path, out of a past identity to a new identity.